The CIOCD Specialty OCD Training and Accreditation Program

 Available clinical research and the experience of OCD experts indicate that timely evidence based specialty treatment is required to optimize symptom remission for OCD sufferers.
 Training in general psychiatry, psychology, and/or cognitive behavior therapy (CBT) are not necessarily sufficient to acquire the specialized clinical skills required for best practice treatment of varied OCD symptom subtypes and related difficulties.

-During ATF phase three certification (individuals) and accreditation (sites) criteria and dissemination processes will be developed and implemented based on the established ATF standards, with specific educational and clinical qualifications required for candidacy.
+Ongoing ATF phase three involves elaboration of comprehensive multi-level (foundational to specialized) training protocols for wide international dissemination based on the established CIOCD ATF specialized knowledge and competency standards.
 The ATF comprises the expertise and representation required for broad international implementation.

 Individuals and centers awarded CIOCD specialty certification or accreditation for clinical work or supervisory status with children, adolescents, or adults suffering from OCD will be listed on the Institute website and their contact information will be made accessible to OCD sufferers.